profsmith89/ctps/_sources/chap03.md

 The syntax of the function invocation should look familiar.
 Does it remind you of a Python string's method invocation?
 It should, and this is on purpose.
 Both use the dot notation to mean, "Use the specified namespace to find the definition of the attribute after the dot."

 There are other forms of the import-statement that you can use (and ones you should not).
-Take a look at the [Python documentation on modules](https://docs.python.org/3/tutorial/modules.html) to learn more about them and when to use (or why not to use) them.
+Look at the Python documentation on modules to learn more about them and when to use (or why not to use) them.[^fn21]

 ## Revisiting '\_\_main\_\_'

 A module is just another name for a Python script, which contains definitions and other Python statements.
 A definition, you'll recall, is a statement that starts with the keyword `def`, as we did when we defined our `my_replace` function.
 These definitions are typically what we want to import from a module (i.e., another Python script).

 Did you wonder why we didn't see any of the work in the `main` function of `replace32.py` when running `bookshelf3.py`?
-We didn't because there's only one non-indented, non-definition statement[^fn13] in `replace32.py`, and that's the funny-looking if-statement we added to the bottom of the file to protect the invocation of `main`.
+We didn't because there's only one non-indented, non-definition statement[^fn22] in `replace32.py`, and that's the funny-looking if-statement we added to the bottom of the file to protect the invocation of `main`.
 You probably felt that this if-statement was unnecessary work when we discussed it earlier, but now we see its power.

-When the Python interpreter executes the if-statement at the bottom of `replace32.py`, it is doing it after processing of the `import` statement at the top of `bookshelf3.py`.
+When the Python interpreter executes the if-statement at the bottom of `replace32.py`, it is doing it after processing of the import-statement at the top of `bookshelf3.py`.
 One of the things that occurred during this processing is that the interpreter set `__name__` to the name of the imported module.
 As such, `__name__ == '__main__'` evaluates to `False`, giving us access to just the definitions in `replace32.py`!

 ## Pure functions